The symptoms of ADHD can be challenging, but sometimes those same symptoms can also be perks.

 Energy.
 One way to describe hyperactivity is "high energy."
-If you have a career where energy is important, such as an athlete or actor, this could be a plus.
-The challenge is harnessing that energy, instead of letting it scatter your attention.
+That could be a plus if you have a career that takes a lot of stamina.
+The challenge is to harness your energy instead of letting it pull you in different directions.

-Picking up on details.
-People who have trouble paying attention to things they find boring may focus very intently on things they find engaging.
-As a result, they may pick up details that other people miss.
+Details.
+People who have trouble paying attention to things they find boring may hyper-focus on stuff they find interesting.
+If that describes you, then you might have a knack for picking up on details that other people miss.

 Being present.
 Being impulsive "is basically living in the moment and not dwelling too far into the future, which many of us could benefit from as well," Levrini says.